-Implementation of the LIPA Capital Budget recommendations outlined below in Recommendation No. 28 will be necessary to meaningfully achieve the reporting objectives of this recommendation.
-Therefore, implementation of this recommendation remains in progress for the same reason described below in Recommendation No. 28.
+Implementation of the LIPA Capital Budget recommendations outlined above in Recommendation No. 25 will be necessary to meaningfully achieve the reporting objectives of this recommendation.
+Therefore, implementation of this recommendation remains in progress for the same reasons described above and below in Recommendation No. 28.